 Part of Aust Viaduct loaded on barge

-The short element of construction that is required to complete the structural element of the Crossing beyond the eastern abutment of the Severn Bridge at Aust, is known as the Aust Viaduct.
-It is very different, in structural content, from any other item of viaduct, comprising just three short lengths of twin box girder supported on concrete columns and joined with steel cross girders, and with a composite, cast in-situ, concrete deck slab.
+The short length of construction that is required to complete the structural element of the Crossing beyond the eastern abutment of the Severn Bridge at Aust, is known as the Aust Viaduct.
+It is very different, in structural content, from any other item of viaduct, comprising just three short lengths of twin box girder supported on steel columns on concrete bases and joined with steel cross girders, and with a composite, cast in-situ, concrete deck slab.
 The adjacent image shows one of the box girder units being taken across the estuary from Chepstow to Aust, travelling on a barge.
 Transporting the sections for the Aust tower across the river, with its difficult tides and water levels, required careful planning.